crystal-lang/crystal-book/docs/tutorials/basics/40_strings.md

 puts "Hello #{name}!"
 ```

-!!! note
+NOTE:
 An alternative to interpolation is concatenation.
 Instead of `"Hello #{name}!"` you could write `"Hello " + name + "!"`.
 But that's bulkier and has some gotchas with non-string types.
 Interpolation is generally preferred over concatenation.

 ## Escaping